btf-org/flank/README.md

 # Flank
-Flank is a straight-from-the-CLI tool builder that, in some situations, can shortcut the need for "dashboards", "internal tools", "BI", and cloud services.
+Flank is a CLI wrapper, in some situations, can shortcut the need for "dashboards", "internal tools", "BI", and cloud services.
 It allows backend engineers, database developers, and data scientists to solve problems end-to-end, in the language of their choice, without the usual mess of JIRA tickets, product managers, Slack messages, and DSLs.

-## Getting started
-### Mac / Homebrew
+## Mac / Homebrew

 #### Installation